Linear Algebra

 Ill-conditoned matrix

-A matrix is ill-conditioned if small changes in its entries can produce large
+is ill-conditioned if small changes in its entries can produce large

 changes in the olutisns to